 - Down the ball inside the 10 yard line

-- When backed up, punt and won the ball past the 50
+- When backed up, punt and win the ball past the 50

 - The first contact made on the opponents return man needs to be the last contact made

-After the offense does not succeed in getting a first down and they are forced to punt, the offense must hustle their tails off the field.
+After the offense does not succeed in getting the first down and is forced to punt, the offense must hustle their tails off the field.
 Everyone on the field MUST be sprinting off the field so that the punt team can run out onto the field and get set up.

-Once everyone is ready , the long snapper will put his hands on the ball.
-The best way to describe how the LS should hold the ball is by gripping the laces with his right hand like is going to throw the ball with his dominant hand .
+Once everyone is ready, the long snapper will put his hands on the ball.
+The best way to describe how the LS should hold the ball is by gripping the laces with his right hand, like throwing the ball with his dominant hand.
 His off-hand should have his middle finger splitting the seam of the ball.
-The snappers off hand should also be putting pressure on the ball into the ground .

 We’re going to the describing the popular “shield” formation in this article.
-This method has proven to be the most effective form of punt, as it allows 5-6 players to get down the field.
-The middle shield will take a look at he sideline to the special teams coordinator to receive a protection call .
+This method has proven to be the most effective form of a punt, as it allows 5-6 players to get down the field.
+The middle shield will look at the sideline to the special team’s coordinator to receive a protection call.